2020 Royal Challengers Bangalore season: Offseason

-The new logo for RCB and the new jersey of the team was released on 14 February 2020.
-AB de Villiers, captain Virat Kohli, and spinner Yuzvendra Chahal were seen in the new jersey.
+The new logo for RCB and the New Jersey of the team was released on 14 February 2020.
+AB de Villiers, captain Virat Kohli, and spinner Yuzvendra Chahal were seen in the New Jersey.
 The new logo had a gold-colored lion with the traditional RCB red used around it.

 On 13 March, the BCCI postponed the tournament until 15 April, in view of the ongoing coronavirus pandemic.
 On 14 April, India's Prime Minister Narendra Modi said that the lockdown in India would last until at least 3 May, with the tournament postponed further.
 The following day, the BCCI suspended the tournament indefinitely.
-The nation-wide restrictions on sports events were relaxed on 17 May, allowing events to take place behind closed doors.
+The nationwide restrictions on sports events were relaxed on 17 May, allowing events to take place behind closed doors.
 On 24 May, India's sports minister Kiren Rijiju stated that the decision on whether or not to allow the tournament to be conducted that year would be made by the union government based on "the situation of the pandemic".
 In June, the BCCI confirmed that their preference was to host the tournament in India, possibly between September and October, and on 24 July, confirmed 19 September as the start.